websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 Fix Packs are available on the Help Center's [Downloads](https://customer.liferay.com/downloads) page and are installed using the [Patching Tool](./installing-patches.md).
 Release notes and change logs accompany each Fix Pack.
 Release notes highlight key information, such as important changes and security fixes.
 Change logs provide detailed information about each fix.

 The Patching Tool applies fixes to Fix Packs automatically.
 If a new (fixed) version of a Fix Pack is released, install it with the Patching Tool.
-The Patching Tool uninstalls the old Fix Pack and installs the new version in its place.
+The Patching Tool installs the new version on top of the old Fix Pack.

 ## Security Fix Packs